maximilianruesch/soro-s/generate-osm/README.md

 Needed dependencies:
 - [Golang](https://golang.org/doc/install)
 - [Osmium](https://osmcode.org/osmium-tool/) (Need to be in PATH variable as osmium)
-- [GoDoc] for documentation: run `go install golang.org/x/tools/cmd/godoc@latest` in the GO root directory
+- For documentation: run `go install golang.org/x/tools/cmd/godoc@latest` in the GO root directory

 You need to add the osm file from [Geofabrik](https://download.geofabrik.de/europe/germany.html) to the folder `generate-osm/temp` and rename it to `base.osm.pbf`.
 If you want to map any data in the DB-XMLIss format, you need to add all files to the folder `generate-osm/temp/DBResources`.
 Then you can run the following command to generate the osm file: